Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 And there is growing awareness (as mentioned previously) that high meat intake may come with an increased risk to our health and the planet.

 If we justify eating meat only because we’ve been doing it for so long, there may be a gap in our values (because, if we explain it only in that sense- what are the limits to what we can justify?) .

 How Can I Get Protein Without Meat?

-There are many ways to get enough protein without meat.
-In fact, many western meat eaters might actually get more protein than they need and here’s why:
+There are so many ways to get enough protein without meat!
+Interestingly, many western meat eaters might actually get more protein than they need and here’s why:

 Protein needs for the average person may surprise you.

 Get out your calculator and do a little math with me: take your weight in pounds and divide that number by 2.2.
 That’s your weight in kilograms.
 Now take that number and multiply it by 0.8 (grams of protein).
 That’s the amount (in grams) of protein that the average healthy adult in your weight category needs per the Recommended Dietary Allowance (RDA)for protein.

 For example, a 150 pound women would need about 55 grams of protein per day per that RDA.

 Other factors, like physical activity and medical conditions could modify the RDA for a particular person.
 So discuss your protein needs with your own health care provider and dietitian.